FerrisChi/adaptodb/README.md

 An Adaptive shard-balancing key-value database

 ## Build

+0. If you are migrating from dragonboat v4 to v3, please delete the `tmp/` data generated from previous runs first: `rm -r tmp/`
 1. Download go mods: `go mod tidy`
 2. Make the repo: `make build`